NYU-RTS/rts-docs/docs/hpc/03_storage/03_globus.md

 The Globus project aims at providing powerful tools for scientific data management, to help researchers to focus on their domain subjects and solve data intensive research problems.
 Globus has been grown maturely to enable grid computing by connecting computing resources distributed globally across organizational boundary.
 Universities, national laboratories and computing facilities are using services of Globus.

-## Transferring data between endpoints
+## Transferring Data Between Endpoints
 ### Endpoint

 A globus **Endpoint** is a data transfer location, a location where data can be moved to or from using Globus transfer, sync and sharing service.
 An endpoint can either be a ***personal endpoint*** (on a user’s personal computer) or a ***server endpoint*** (located on a server, for use by multiple users).
 Please see [Data Transfer With Globus](https://www.globus.org/data-transfer) for details.